SkygearIO/guides/cms/cms-import.md

 Export supports also back reference (i.e. many-1).
 The example below will show you how to configure back reference.

 This is what we need:
-1. Allow users to export all the blogposts
+1. Allow users to export all the blog posts
 2. Next to each blogpost, we will also show the comments belong to this blogpost

 ```yml